vasilakisfil/Introspected-REST/README.md

 kind of queries the client might need and at the same time these queries need to be efficient and scalable.
-When we can know in advance what are the limits of a query, we are able to optimize for it, however, with GraphQL, client can send any query using any of the all the possible resources and structure them in a random way for the server.
+When we can know in advance what are the limits of a query, we are able to optimize for it, however, with GraphQL, client can send any query using any of the all the possible resources and structure them in a way that for the server is random.
 In such cases, it's impractical to optimize beforehand and solving scaling issue becomes a real challenge that possibly only companies with huge amount of resources can really afford.